 The Missouri Department of Transportation plans to replace the Route FF bridge over Cane Creek in Bollinger County.
 The bridge is located approximately 4.5 miles west of Route 51, southwest of Marble Hill, Mo.
-The project is expected to be let in May 2019.
 Construction could begin as early as summer 2019.
 As construction is underway, Route FF will be closed to through traffic in the vicinity of the bridge.
 The bridge will be closed to traffic for approximately 12 to 16 weeks during construction, weather permitting.
 A signed detour will be provided during construction.
 Maps, plans, and other information prepared by the Missouri Department of Transportation, or interested agency, will be available for public inspection and copying at the Missouri Department of Transportation’s Sikeston District office, 2675 N. Main Street, Sikeston, MO 63801.
 Any person affected by this project may request that a public hearing be held in regard to the proposed improvements.
-Requests for a public hearing shall be in writing and must be submitted to District Engineer Mark Shelton at P.O.
-Box 160, Sikeston, MO 63801, by November 21, 2018.

 Cape Girardeau County